What are hallucinations?

 - epilepsy (in some cases, epileptic seizures can cause you to see flashing shapes or bright spots)

 Stay with the person at all times and go with them to the doctor for emotional support.
-You may also be able to help in answering questions about their symptoms and how often they occur.
+You may also be able to help answer questions about their symptoms and how often they occur.

 Treatment for your hallucinations will depend entirely on their underlying cause.
-For example, if you are hallucinating because of delirium due to severe alcohol withdrawal, your doctor might prescribe medication that slows down your nervous system.
+For example, if you’re hallucinating due to severe alcohol withdrawal, your doctor might prescribe medication that helps calm down your nervous system.

-Speaking with a counselor can help you get a better understanding of what is happening to you.
-A counselor can also help you develop coping strategies, particularly for when you are feeling scared or paranoid.
+Speaking with a counselor can help you get a better understanding of what’s happening to you.
+A counselor can also help you develop coping strategies, particularly for when you’re feeling scared or paranoid.

-If your condition is caused by a mental illness, such as schizophrenia, taking the right medications can improve your hallucinations significantly.
-By seeing a doctor immediately and following a treatment plan, you are more likely to have a positive long-term outcome.
+If your condition is caused by a mental illness, like schizophrenia, taking the right medications can improve your hallucinations significantly.
+By seeing a doctor immediately and following a treatment plan, you’re more likely to have a positive long-term outcome.